Welcome to the Course Creators Academy own_icon

 As you can see, we do notice the background.
 But if you play a bit around with the tolerance and the angle, with minor adjustments this will be fixed.

 Start by slowly increasing the tolerance, and then slowly adjust the angle.
-If your screen is well lit, you should get a perfect green screen effect in no time.
+If your screen is well-lit, you should get a perfect green screen effect in no time.

 Conclusions